Avimitin/nvim/docs/src/en_us/customize.md

 # Customize

-There are some frequently change value that you don't want to be traked by git.
+You might not want git to track some frequently changed values.
-Like colorscheme or some other settings.
+Like color scheme or some other settings.
-This can all be defined in a optional Lua module.
+Those settings can all define in an optional `Lua` module.

 ## Details

 Create a file named `custom.lua` under the `~/.config/nvim/lua` directory.
-This file is already added into `.gitignore` file, so any changes to it will not be tracked.
+The `.gitignore` file contains the `custom.lua` file already.

 Create a new configuration table and return it at the end.